 The remains of the West Pier are the most photographed structure in the city and if you’re lucky you might spot a murmuration of starlings as the sun sets.

 The Royal Pavilion will keep history buffs happy whilst shoppers and antique collectors will love The Lanes.
 The North Laine is more bohemian and artsy with loads of cool street art, vegan restaurants and shops.
-Discover more things to do in my Brighton post.
+Discover more things to do in my Brighton day trip post.

 Murmuration of starlings, West Pier, Brighton